opendatamesh-initiative/odm-specification-dpdescriptor/docs/resources/standards/dsapi-spec.md

 ##### <a name="definitionsDatabase"></a>Database
 A named collection of tables physically stored and exposed to consumers by a [Database Service](#definitionsDatabaseService).
 In some [Database Management Systems](#definitionsDatabaseManagementSystem) tables in a database are further grouped in *schemas*.

-##### <a name="definitionsDatastoreAPI"></a>Datastore API
+##### <a name="definitionsDataStoreAPI"></a>Data Store API
-The description of the structure of a collection of tables (i.e. *datastore schema*) together with the [Database Services](#definitionsDatabaseService) (i.e. *datastore services*) that store them in the different environments that compose the application landscape (ex. dev, qa, prod, etc...).
-Consumers can connect to datastore services through one of the supported protocols and use the datastore schema to compose valid queries.
-The structure of the tables that compose a datastore API is the same in all environments so the same queries can be executed against all the services independently from the specific environment.
+The description of the structure of a collection of tables (i.e. *data store schema*) together with the [Database Services](#definitionsDatabaseService) (i.e. *data store services*) that store them in the different environments that compose the application landscape (ex. dev, qa, prod, etc...).
+Consumers can connect to data store services through one of the supported protocols and use the data store schema to compose valid queries.
+The structure of the tables that compose a data store API is the same in all environments so the same queries can be executed against all the services independently from the specific environment.
 The stored data is anyway usually not the same (i.e. dev data is usually different from prod data) so are the query results.

-##### <a name="definitionsDatastoreAPIDocument"></a>Datastore API Document
+##### <a name="definitionsDataStoreAPIDocument"></a>Data Store API Document
-The document (or set of documents) that contains the standard definition of a [Datastore API](#definitionsDatastoreAPI) created using and conforming to the [Datastore API Specification](definitionsDatastoreAPISpecification).
+The document (or set of documents) that contains the standard definition of a [Data Store API](#definitionsDataStoreAPI) created using and conforming to the [Data Store API Specification](definitionsDataStoreAPISpecification).

-##### <a name="definitionsDatastoreAPISpecification"></a>Datastore API Specification
+##### <a name="definitionsDataStoreAPISpecification"></a>Data Store API Specification
-The formal description of the rules to follow in order to create a standard-compliant [Datastore API Document](definitionsDatastoreAPIDocument).
+The formal description of the rules to follow in order to create a standard-compliant [Data Store API Document](definitionsDataStoreAPIDocument).

 ## Specification

 ### <a name="versions"></a> Versions

-The Datastore API Specification is versioned using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) (semver) and follows the semver specification.
+The Data Store API Specification is versioned using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) (semver) and follows the semver specification.

 The `major`.`minor` portion of the semver (for example `1.0`) SHALL designate the dsapi feature set.
 Typically, *`.patch`* versions address errors in this document, not the feature set.
 Tooling which supports dsapi 1.0 SHOULD be compatible with all dsapi 1.0.\* versions.
 The patch version SHOULD NOT be considered by tooling, making no distinction between `1.0.0` and `1.0.1` for example.

-Each new minor version of the Datastore API Specification SHALL allow any Datastore API document that is valid against any previous minor version of the Specification, within the same major version, to be updated to the new Specification version with equivalent semantics.
+Each new minor version of the Data Store API Specification SHALL allow any Data Store API document that is valid against any previous minor version of the Specification, within the same major version, to be updated to the new Specification version with equivalent semantics.
 Such an update MUST only require changing the `datastoreapi` property to the new minor version.

-For example, a valid Datastore API 1.0.2 document, upon changing its `datastoreapi` property to `1.1.0`, SHALL be a valid Datastore API 1.1.0 document, semantically equivalent to the original Datastore API 1.0.2 document.
-New minor versions of the Datastore API Specification MUST be written to ensure this form of backward compatibility.
+For example, a valid Data Store API 1.0.2 document, upon changing its `datastoreapi` property to `1.1.0`, SHALL be a valid Data Store API 1.1.0 document, semantically equivalent to the original Data Store API 1.0.2 document.
+New minor versions of the Data Store API Specification MUST be written to ensure this form of backward compatibility.

 ### <a name="format"></a> Format

-A [Datastore API Document](#definitionsDatastoreAPIDocument) that conforms to the [Datastore API Specification](#definitionsDatastoreAPISpecification) is itself a JSON object, which may be represented either in JSON or YAML format.
+A [Data Store API Document](#definitionsDataStoreAPIDocument) that conforms to the [Data Store API Specification](#definitionsDataStoreAPISpecification) is itself a JSON object, which may be represented either in JSON or YAML format.

 For example, if a field has an array value, the JSON array representation will be used: